- Home

 Using donor sperm

 Sperm donors have voluntarily contributed sperm to a fertility clinic.
-They are not paid for their donation, but may receive reimbursement for travel or medical expenses.
+They are not paid for their donation, but you can cover (reimburse) their travel or medical expenses.
 The donors are usually aged 21–45.
+Some states and territories may have a limit on how many people can have children from the same sperm donor.
+The limit includes the donor’s partner.
+Ask your fertility clinic for more information.

 Samples are screened for genetic diseases or abnormalities, sexually transmitted infections (STIs) and overall quality, then quarantined for several months.
 Before the sperm is cleared for use, the donor is checked again for infectious diseases.